mongodb/terraform-provider-mongodbatlas/examples/MongoDB Atlas-GCP VPC Peering/Readme.md

 # Example - GCP and MongoDB Atlas VPC Peering

-This project aims to provide an example of using Azure and MongoDB Atlas together.
+This project aims to provide an example of using GCP and MongoDB Atlas together.

 ## Dependencies